Find Reliable Heat Pump Repair Specialists Near You

 SEER (Seasonal Energy Efficiency Ratio)

 For heat pumps, SEER rates cooling efficiency.
 The higher the number, the less energy is consumed.
-Choosing a high-SEER heat pump can lead to lower energy bills during the cooling season.
+More efficient AC typically means lower energy bills.

 HSPF (Heating Seasonal Performance Factor)

-HSPF rates a heat pump's heating efficiency.
-Similar to SEER, a higher HSPF rating indicates a more efficient system.
+HSPF measures a heat pump's heating efficiency.
+It indicates heating efficiency.
 Choosing a high-HSPF heat pump is beneficial for reducing energy bills during colder months.

 Auxiliary Heat/Emergency Heat

 In extremely cold temperatures, a heat pump may not be able to produce enough heat on its own.
-Auxiliary or emergency heat, typically electric resistance heat, supplements the heat pump to ensure comfort even in frigid conditions. .'
+Auxiliary or emergency heat, usually electric, provides additional heat.'

 Defrost Mode

-In cold and humid conditions, frost can build up on a heat pump's outdoor coil, reducing its efficiency.
-Defrost mode helps prevent this issue.
+Sometimes a heat pump needs to melt ice from the coils Defrost mode helps prevent this issue.
 This process is normal and typically lasts only a few minutes.

 Air Filter

 The air filter in your heat pump system removes dust, pollen, and other airborne particles from the air, improving your indoor air quality..
-Replacing or cleaning your heat pump filters regularly keeps your system working as expected.
+It is essential to replace or clean the filter regularly (every 1-3 months) to keep your indoor air clean and your system operating efficiently.

 Check-up

-A heat pump check-up, or tune-up, is a preventative maintenance service performed by a qualified HVAC technician.
+A heat pump check-up, is a form of preventive maintenance performed by a qualified HVAC technician.
 It ensures your unit operates at peak efficiency.
-A regular check-up can help identify and resolve potential problems early on, preventing more costly repairs.
+Regular maintenance helps protect against larger problems.

 Frequently Asked Questions about Heat Pump Repair